Plugin and widget review guidelines

 - Please do not use developer error messages to communicate with end-users.

-- Complete and Accurate Metadata
+- Accurate Descriptions

 - Design